telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard.md

 On the second page the wizard suggests more site settings and several resource options:

-* **Use ScriptManger CDN** - Define if the site will utilize [RadScriptManager CDN Support](3962E5BD-7414-41F5-82AA-8D144A9327AF).
+* **Use ScriptManger CDN** - Define if the site will utilize [RadScriptManager CDN Support]({%slug scriptmanager/cdn-support/overview%}).

-* **Use StyleSheetManager CDN** - Define if the site will utilize [RadStyleSheetManager CDN Support](D7505CD2-4BB7-42D9-86E4-522D48085ABD).
+* **Use StyleSheetManager CDN** - Define if the site will utilize [RadStyleSheetManager CDN Support]({%slug stylesheetmanager/cdn-support/overview%}).

-* **Copy RadSpell Dictionaries** - Select whether you wish the project wizard to copy the dictionary files required for [RadSpell](9E68C71D-5FE7-435E-9D6B-DE9F68B0A480) to your project.
+* **Copy RadSpell Dictionaries** - Select whether you wish the project wizard to copy the dictionary files required for [RadSpell]({%slug spell/overview%}) to your project.

-* **Copy RadCaptcha Audio Files** - Select whether you wish the project wizard to copy the audio files required for [RadCaptcha](502EA0E9-D33A-4AC6-914C-47C089020F36) audio code functionality.
+* **Copy RadCaptcha Audio Files** - Select whether you wish the project wizard to copy the audio files required for [RadCaptcha]({%slug captcha/overview%}) audio code functionality.

 * **Copy TypeScript definitions** – Select whether you with the project wizard to copy the	[TypeScript definitions we provide for the UI for ASP.NET AJAX controls]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/what-is-typescript%}).

-* **General Web Project settings** - [RadUpload](1B3CE36C-D24D-4DB8-92BA-B9E92F56809A)-related configuration - the [Maximum Request Length and Execution Timeout](3544C667-22D4-403B-91E4-43BC8CA94778) settings of the site.
+* **General Web Project settings** - [RadUpload]({%slug upload/overview%})-related configuration - the [Maximum Request Length and Execution Timeout]({%slug upload/uploading-files/uploading-large-files%}) settings of the site.

 * **Use jQuery Support** - Define if the pages that will be created via the Scenario Wizard will use jQuery support by default.

-* **Use Ajaxified Templates** - Define if the pages that will be created via the Scenario Wizard will use [RadAjaxManager](546BFFA1-0A6D-4ACF-83E2-02D9592E7857) by default.
+* **Use Ajaxified Templates** - Define if the pages that will be created via the Scenario Wizard will use [RadAjaxManager]({%slug ajax/radajaxmanager/overview%}) by default.

 ![introduction-vsx newproject 4](images/introduction-vsx_newproject4.png)

 On the next step the Project Configuration Wizard’s Data Access page offers you initialize the creation of your data access layer using Telerik OpenAccess ORM.
 You are given the following options:

 * **Create OpenAccess Fluent Library Project** After you choose this option an OpenAccess ORM project will be added, enabling you to create your object mapping in a declarative way.
 With this Code-Only approach all the necessary persistent classes and mappings are defined manually – the project will initially contain only a sample declaration to get you started.
 You can find more information about the Fluent Library project type [here](http://www.telerik.com/help/openaccess-orm/getting-started-fluent-mapping-overview.html).

 * **Create OpenAccess Domain Model Library Project** The Domain Model is an auto-generated and editable diagram of your persistent classes.
 This option will start the Add Domain Model wizard after exiting Project Configuration Wizard, so that you can configure your data layer without writing a single line of code.
 You can create a new model and define you classes later using the tools that OpenAccess Visual Designer is offering, or retrieve the schema of an already designed database and generate classes for the selected tables and views.
 The different scenarios are described in the articles below: [Create an empty model – Model First](http://www.telerik.com/help/openaccess-orm/getting-started-root-getting-started-with-update-schema-tools.html)[Generate the domain model from a database - Database First](http://www.telerik.com/help/openaccess-orm/getting-started-root-generating-model-mappings-taking-database-first-approach.html)

 * **Skip creating an OpenAccess Model Library Project** No data access project will be added.

 >note The Project Configuration wizard does not allow the targeted Telerik controls distribution to be changed when configuring a project.
 In that mode you can change the other project properties though.
-Changing the Telerik UI for ASP.NET AJAX distribution of a project is handled by the[Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}).
+Changing the Telerik UI for ASP.NET AJAX distribution of a project is handled by the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}).
 >